 More fall decorating tips and inspiration for you

-Make your fall home extra cozy
+Easy tips for making your fall home extra cozy

 Start using your flannel bedding to cozy up the fall bedroom.
 Maybe cover the floor with an extra warm carpet, and make sure your pot of hot tea has a nice tea trivet to sit on.
-Fall evenings and nights can be dark and cold and we can use all the help we can create to feel warm, safe and cozy in our homes.
+Fall evenings and nights can be dark and cold and we can use all the help we can create to feel warm, safe, and cozy in our homes.

-Set the table for fall gatherings
+How to set the table for fall gatherings

 Of course, there is nothing against raiding your cupboards and setting an elaborate fall table.
 Fall table decorating ideas can be found for any style or budget and can be lavish or simple, it is all good.
-If you have nothing else, a simple piece of fabric can be the start of a lovely fall polkadot table.
+If you have nothing else, a simple piece of fabric can be the start of a lovely fall polka dot table.
 And don’t forget your garden table.
 Add some flowers in pots to an old toolbox, scatter a pumpkin or two and you have a quick and easy fall garden table decoration.

 use fall flowers freely

 If you are lucky enough to have a flower garden, you can still pick beautiful flower bouquets to create a simple floral centerpiece for your fall table.
 Dried hydrangeas don’t need any arranging, it is just too easy to create a simple fall hydrangea vignette.
-Of course you can also work with some flowers you bought at the flower shop or even the grocery store.
-If you only have a few gathered or bought flowers to work with, than doing something special with them will give you more bang for your buck.
+Of course, you can also work with some flowers you bought at the flower shop or even the grocery store.
+If you only have a few gathered or bought flowers to work with, then doing something special with them will give you more bang for your buck.
 I love arranging a skimpy flower bouquet in a collection of little vases and glasses it is a quick and easy flower arranging trick for the frugal decorator.

 You can go a long way with adding fall touches here and there to your home.
-However I always feel that there should be at least one focal point to your decorating to bring it all together.
+However, I always feel that there should be at least one focal point to your decorating to bring it all together.
 It could be a fall centerpiece on your coffee table, or a festive fall table setting on your dining table.
-If you are lucky enough to have a fireplace with a mantel in your home, you have an obvious place to create some fall mantel decorations.
+If you are lucky enough to have a fireplace mantel in your home, you have an obvious place to create some fall mantel decorations.

 Fall decorating on a budget

-I hope I have convinced you that fall decorating is fun, and can be totally free.
+I hope I have convinced you that fall decorating is fun and can be totally free.
 In my home and life fall decorating is a necessity.
-Time passes so quickly and taking notice of the seasons even, or should I say especially in my home decor helps me savor the moment and not take it for granted.
+Time passes so quickly and taking notice of the seasons – especially in my home decor – helps me savor the moment and not take it for granted.